 Can some simplifications/assumptions be made when it is used in chemistry (ie. in the range of 'chemical' energies)?
 What do experiments say?
-How can we 'understand' them?

-(phenomenological thermodynamics, IR and Raman spectroscopies, various NMR techniques, X-ray (and neutron) scattering etc)
+How can we 'understand' them? (phenomenological thermodynamics, IR and Raman spectroscopies, various NMR techniques, X-ray (and neutron) scattering etc)

-\ Those of you who followed an undergraduate curriculum not including a class entitled something like:

-&#x27;quantum mechanics', 'quantum chemistry', 'quantum physics', 'chemical bonding', some 'physical chemistry' classes (depending on university) will have to do a lot of reading for this topic
+Those of you who followed an undergraduate curriculum (eg. in some kind of engineering) that does not include a class entitled something like: 'quantum mechanics', 'quantum chemistry', 'quantum physics', 'chemical bonding', some 'physical chemistry' (depending on university) will have to do a lot of reading for this topic.
+Contact Michael or Philippe if this is the case.
 At this point we will have a brief look at some numeric/computational aspects

-Nowadays any type of 'interesting' calculation can be done only by using computer programs (or codes)
+Nowadays any type of 'interesting' calculation can be done only by using computer programs (or codes) These codes are either freely available, or must be purchased, or everyone